-In the selection of students and in their progress through the curriculum, the medical school faculty are guided by LCME standards.
+In the selection of students and in their progress through the curriculum, the medical school faculty are guided by the Liaison Committee on Medical Education (LCME) standards.
 The faculty place strong emphasis on the academic achievements of applicants, including performance in the sciences relevant to medicine.
 This includes evidence of satisfactory scholastic achievement as indicated by grade point averages (GPA) and scores on the Medical College Admissions Test (MCAT).
 Breadth of education and life experience are deemed important in the selection process.